The Principles of Psychology: Use of comparative psychology

 In the use of the comparative method, James wrote, "instincts of animals are ransacked to throw light on our own...."
 By this light, James dismisses the platitude that "man differs from lower creatures by the almost total absence of instincts".
 There is no such absence, so the difference must be found elsewhere.

 James believed that humans wielded far more impulses than other creatures.
 Impulses which, when observed out of their greater context, may have appeared just as automatic as the most basic of animal instincts.
 However, as man experienced the results of his impulses, and these experiences evoked memories and expectations, those very same impulses became gradually refined.

 By this reasoning, William James arrived at the conclusion that in any animal with the capacity for memory, association, and expectation, behavior is ultimately expressed as a synthesis of instinct and experience, rather than just blind instinct alone.

 Influence and reception

 The Principles of Psychology was a vastly influential textbook which summarized the field of psychology through the time of its publication.
 Psychology was beginning to gain popularity and acclaim in the United States at this time, and the compilation of this textbook only further solidified psychology's credibility as a science.
-Philosopher Helmut R. Wagner writes that most of the book's contents are now outdated, but that it still contains insights of interest.